 What is an Exception handling in Java?

-Ans: When such event occurs during execution of the program, in Java terms it is called an exception thrown or exception raised at runtime Which results in abrupt or abnormal termination of the program and rest of the program (code, i.e., after the line where exception is raised) won’t be executed To avoid abnormal termination of the program, all possible exceptions that could be thrown/raised needs to be handled This is known as exception handling in Java This helps to maintain graceful termination of the program
+Ans: When such event occurs during execution of the program, in Java terms it is called an exception thrown or exception raised at runtime Which results in abrupt or abnormal termination of the program and rest of the program (code, i.e., after the line where an exception is raised) won’t be executed To avoid abnormal termination of the program, all possible exceptions that could be thrown/raised need to be handled This is known as exception handling in Java This helps to maintain graceful termination of the program

 What is the difference between Exception v/s Error in Java?

-Ans: Both are sub-class of Throwable class
+Ans: Both are sub-class of the Throwable class

 What is the superclass for Exception & Error in Java?